All The Key Moments From The Second Democratic Presidential Debate

 Talking about immigration policy, Sen. Cory Booker shocked viewers by cursing on stage, saying that we can't "pit immigrants" against one another and using President Trump's language by referring to "shithole countries."

-"You're dipping into the Kool-Aid, and you don't even know the flavour" - Booker to Biden
+"You're dipping into the Kool-Aid, and you don't even know the flavor" - Booker to Biden

 .@CoryBooker just made us drop the chip back into the guacamole with that Kool-Aid statement A mess... but true. #CNNDebate #DemDebate #WokeVote2020 pic.twitter.com/SEEcKierYz— theGrio.com (@theGrio) August 1, 2019